rubocode/journey/purpose/index.md

 Rohan Gunaratna who signed my autograph at the IFS with the message at the top in 1990 when I was just about to leave for the USA for my undergraduate studies wanted me to return to Sri Lanka and make this place a better country.
 He had already written two books — one on the LTTE and another on the JVP who were both rebelling against the existing government.
 I took a course on the French Revolution as part of my undergraduate studies.

 A just and righteous society can only be established upon a foundation of absolute truth.
 Otherwise, its stability becomes questionable.
-I wanted to figure these things out.
+I wanted to figure out how one could go about enabling this pursuit.
+The ultimate result would be peace on Earth.
+Now we have direction.